fat-fuzzy/rocks/apps/doc/src/assets/ui/recipes/SignUp.md

 - it will not check against common or compromised passwords: a password such as `password123!!!` will pass validation

-In a project with production data, such a form might be provided by a trusted third-party authentication service.
 To learn more about authentication best practices see: [OWASP Authentication Cheatsheet](https://cheatsheetseries.owasp.org/cheatsheets/Authentication_Cheat_Sheet.html).

 ### Related Components